nicohlr/ipychart/docs/docs/user_guide/pandas.md

 ### Line

 A line chart is a way of plotting data points on a line.
-Often, it is used to show trend data, or the comparison of two data sets.
+Often, it is used to show a trend in the data, or the comparison of two data sets.
 To draw it, you must call the *line* method:

 ```py
 ChartDataFrame.line(x: str, y: str, hue: str = None, agg: str = 'mean',